 You won't know how you scored compared to other teams until the awards are given out, but you can use this information to make sure that you were scored in every area that you should have been.
-And don't let a 'low' Raw Score disappoint you - it is very possible that what you think is a low score is actually the highest score of the day.
+Don't let a 'low' Raw Score disappoint you - it is always possible that what you think is a low score is actually the highest score of the day.

-Remember: You might not like the score you were given for a subjective item, but you cannot appeal it.
+Remember: You might not like the score you were given for a subjective item, but you cannot appeal it unless it is a zero.
 However, if the Appraisers made a mistake on something that was objective (for example, if they didn't see something that happened), you can work with the Head Appraiser to get this fixed.